MIT-SPARK/config_utilities/docs/Parsing.md

 ## Parse from yaml

 To support parsing from yaml nodes and files, the `parsing/yaml.h` header needs to be included.
-Note that [yaml-cpp](https://github.com/jbeder/yaml-cpp) is already an internal dependecy of `config_utilities`, so no additional dependencies are required. `config_utilities` expects yaml files of the format:
+Note that [yaml-cpp](https://github.com/jbeder/yaml-cpp) is already an internal dependency of `config_utilities`, so no additional dependencies are required. `config_utilities` expects yaml files of the format:
 ```yaml
 namespace:
   field_name: field_value